eluv-io/elv-abr-profile/README.md

 # elv-abr-profile

-A library for creating ABR (Adjustable Bitrate) Profiles to use when ingesting media into the Eluvio Content Fabric.
+A package for creating ABR (Adjustable Bitrate) Profiles to use when ingesting media into the Eluvio Content Fabric.

 The video bitrate ladder in the generated profile is based on:

 * The properties of the video to ingest
 * A parametric ladder specification
 * A list of standard aspect ratios to (optionally) conform to

+The audio bitrate ladder is fixed based on the number of channels in the audio stream.

+**NOTE:** This package currently does not support working with profiles for x265 (hevc) mezzanines.

 ## Installation